Articles

 Friend, because we know Jesus is the way, the truth, and the life, we can keep an untroubled heart no matter what troubling circumstances come our way.

 The disciples were the first to learn that lesson.
-When Jesus told them to not let their hearts be troubled, the horrors of the cross were only hours away.
+When Jesus told them not to let their hearts be troubled, the horrors of the cross were only hours away.
 But out of that horrific suffering, something wonderful was happening.
 The Way was making the way for us to get to the Father’s house.
+Jesus wants us to keep an untroubled heart.
+We know he’s the only way, the only truth, and the only life, and we can trust him to lead us home, come hell or high waters.

 Cara